tundish/inimitable/dlg/index.rst

 0
 -

+.. property:: SETTINGS.punchline-states-refresh none

 This is a short work for the `Philosophy Game Jam`_.

-.. property:: SETTINGS.punchline-states-refresh none

 The day is `Monday <https://tundish.github.io/inimitable/monday/00.html>`_.

 1
 -

+This is a short work for the `Philosophy Game Jam`_.

 The day is `Tuesday <https://tundish.github.io/inimitable/tuesday/00.html>`_.

 2
 -

+This is a short work for the `Philosophy Game Jam`_.

 The day is `Wednesday <https://tundish.github.io/inimitable/wednesday/00.html>`_.

 3
 -

+This is a short work for the `Philosophy Game Jam`_.

 The day is `Thursday <https://tundish.github.io/inimitable/thursday/00.html>`_.